phpdata/documentation-templates/qa/qa-strategy.md

 ### Functional Testing tiers

 There are 4 tiers of tests for features files (though not all are relevant) – they are Unit, Module, API and UI.
-These tests all run within the same test framework (Behat/Mink).

 All relevant test code must be completed for a feature, to enable a BDD fail.